ranaasamir/BI18/README.md

 Farah Ahmed: My hobbies are photography and reading.
 Ingy Ahnad: Green is my favourite colour.
 Aya Gougou: I like to listen to rock music.
+Louay Diaa: 50 percent of the time i'm sleeping

 The purpose of the repository is to gather information about the authors of the whole tutorial.